 February 4, 2011: Somebody who claimed on another hiking-related website to have worked for DNR and WDFW, supposedly with direct knowledge of Lummi Island activities, recommended future potential parties to visit a particular Whatcom County website showing private property boundaries.
 The person's claim was that the LILC owned the property containing the summit.
 However, the following map, which was taken directly from the recommended website the same day that person made the suggestion, shows a different property scenario.
 With different maps, opinions, authority figures, etc. it can be very difficult to exactly determine who or what is correct or not.

-DISCLAIMER: If any future signage is posted on the summit route that prohibits even day-use, hiker-only, "Leave No Trace Behind" access, please respect the landowner, use your best judgment, and consider this SummitPost page only as a general resource for the peak rather than a promotion to make a summit attempt.
+DISCLAIMER: If any future signage is posted along the summit route that prohibits even day-use, hiker-only, "Leave No Trace Behind" access, please respect the landowner, use your best judgment, and consider this SummitPost page only as a general resource for the island/peak rather than a promotion to make a summit attempt.
+Please also contact the page author with any such update, so that update can be shown on this page.
 Any potential visitors of Lummi Point are responsible for their own researches and actions, and do so at their own discretion and risk.